Lea esta hoja informativa en español

 Researchers have also found that hepatitis C can be sexually transmitted through anal sex even when there is no blood.

 Other than barrier methods, which some people or their partner(s) may not wish to use, there are now several other options to protect against acquiring or transmitting HIV during sex.
-Treatment as prevention, or TasP, refers to ways in which we can use HIV drugs, or HIV treatment, to lower the risk of transmitting HIV.
+Treatment as prevention, or TasP, refers to ways in which we can use HIV drugs, or HIV treatment, to lower the likelihood of transmitting HIV.
 After many years of research and evidence, we now know that a person living with HIV who is taking HIV drugs and is virally suppressed (has an undetectable viral load) is unable to transmit HIV to a sexual partner.
 For much more information on this exciting development, see our Undetectable Equals Untransmittable fact sheet.

 For people who are HIV-negative, taking HIV drugs can protect against acquiring HIV if they are exposed to the virus.
 Such prevention includes both pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).
 PrEP means taking HIV drugs before potentially being exposed to HIV.
 It involves taking a pill every day, much the same way you might take birth control pills, or getting a shot every two months.
 PrEP is a tool that women can use without their partners' knowledge or cooperation.
-Post-exposure prophylaxis (PEP) refers to taking HIV drugs for about a month starting within 72 hours (3 days) after possible exposure to HIV (e.g., unprotected sex, meaning sex without barriers or treatment-as-prevention methods), to prevent HIV acquisition.
+It is an especially important tool for women who may not be able to ask their male partner to wear a condom, for example because they are afraid that their partner may become violent.

 Recent research shows that in any act of sex, a partner who is living with HIV and has an undetectable viral load will not transmit HIV.
 However, other STIs or unwanted pregnancies may also be a factor.
 HIV treatment as prevention cannot prevent STIs besides HIV and does not keep a person from getting pregnant.
-See our fact sheets on Birth Control and STIs for more information.
+See our fact sheets on Contraception and STIs for more information.

 Vaginal-Penile Sex

 One effective way to make vaginal-penile sex safer is to use a condom ("rubber").
-There are two main types of condoms: male condoms and internal (female) condoms.
+There are two main types of condoms: male (external) condoms and internal (female) condoms.
 Most male condoms are made of latex; some are made of polyurethane or polyisoprene (types of plastic) or lambskin.
 Lambskin condoms can prevent pregnancy; however, they do NOT prevent HIV transmission.
 Only latex and plastic condoms prevent the transmission of HIV.

 Male condoms come in a variety of shapes, sizes, colors, textures, and even tastes.
 They are generally inexpensive and can be found at pharmacies, grocery stores, sex stores, and online.
-Sometimes they are available for free at certain health clinics and AIDS service organizations.
+Sometimes they are available for free at certain health clinics and AIDS service organizations (ASOs).
 They are also quite small and easy to carry with you, so that you can always be prepared to protect yourself.

 To make vaginal-penile sex even safer, consider using lubricant (lube).
 Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina and on the penis during penetration.
 Lube is good for un-lubricated condoms as well as ones that come already lubricated; sometimes the lubrication on the condom is not enough.
 Condoms lubricated with the spermicide Nonoxynol-9 (N-9) are no longer recommended.
-They have a shorter shelf life, do not decrease pregnancy more than other lubricated condoms, and may cause irritation of the vagina or rectum (which increases HIV risk).
+They have a shorter shelf life, do not decrease pregnancy more than other lubricated condoms, and may cause irritation of the vagina or rectum (which increases vulnerability to HIV).

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, coconut oil, or baby oil because these weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that "warm" or enhance sensation.
-For more information on using condoms, see our fact sheet on Talking to Your Partner about Condoms.
+For more information on using condoms, see our fact sheet on Talking with Your Partner about Condoms.

 Anal-Penile Sex